MicrosoftDocs/dataexplorer-docs/data-explorer/measure-table-size.md

 ms.topic: reference
 ms.date: 05/23/2023
 ---
-# Measure table size in Azure Data Explorer
+# Understand and estimate table sizes in Azure Data Explorer

 Understanding the size of your tables can be helpful for efficient resource management and optimized query performance.
-In this article, learn how to:
+In this article, you'll learn different methods to estimate table sizes and how to use them effectively.

-* [Estimate the original size of ingested data](#estimate-the-original-size-of-ingested-data): Understand the amount of data ingested to make informed decisions about resource management and capacity planning.

-* [Estimate table size in terms of access bytes](#estimate-table-size-in-terms-of-access-bytes): Understand the impact of different query patterns on data access to help you make informed decisions about indexing, partitioning, and data organization strategies.

 ## Estimate the original size of ingested data